 Step 2.
 Extract the tar package to the desired directory.

 Step 3.
 Symlink the downloaded executable to /usr/bin/firefox.

 Step 4.
 Now, check the version of already installed Firefox and get the extract location of the binary command.

 # firefox -V

-Congratulation’s!
-You have successfully installed mozilla firefox.
-Thanks for using this tutorial for installting firefox browser on centos 7 and ubuntu 14.04 systems.
+Congratulations!
+You have successfully installed Mozilla firefox.
+Thanks for using this tutorial for installing a firefox browser on centos 7 and ubuntu 14.04 systems.

-Note: You can also install Firefox with package manager called ‘yum’ for Centos/RHEL and ‘apt-get’ for Ubuntu based distributions.
-But, the available version may be little older.
+Note: You can also install Firefox with a package manager called ‘yum’ for Centos/RHEL and ‘apt-get’ for Ubuntu-based distributions.
+But, the available version may be a little older.